 Proper Use and Maintenance of Hazmat Suits

-However, Hazmat suits are only effective when used properly, used and maintained properly, and used in an environment where they are stored and used properly.
-These suits work as designed only if proper training, routine inspections, and decontamination protocols are followed.
-However, failure to take these steps can compromise the suit's protective capabilities and place wearers at high risk.
+However, Hazmat suits are only effective when used properly, maintained properly, and stored and used properly in an environment where they are stored and used properly.

 Training and Certification